grymoire7/hyrum/docs/blogpost_draft.md

 generate variations of status messages, ensuring users never become dependent on exact wording.
-But more interesting than what it does is how it evolved from a single-provider tool into a multi-provider platform that cut costs by 10x and reduced code complexity from 12 to 1.
+But more interesting than what it does is how it evolved from a single-provider tool into a multi-provider platform that cut costs by 10x, reduced code complexity from 12 to 1, and added quality validation for AI-generated content.

 ## The problem with predictable messages